nasa/fprime/Svc/ComQueue/docs/sdd.md

 ### 4.2.1 State Machine

 The `Svc::ComQueue` component runs the following state machine.
-It has three states:
+It has two states:

 | State   | Description                                                                                   |
 |---------|-----------------------------------------------------------------------------------------------|